-If one looks from the perspective of spiritual tourism in India, Puri Tourism in Odisha has bypassed the ancient city of Varanasi on a spiritual scale.
+From the perspective of spiritual tourism in India, Puri Tourism in Odisha has bypassed the ancient city of Varanasi on a spiritual scale.
 Subsequently, the search for salvation for Vaishnavite Hindus ends in Puri.
-It is located 62 kilometers (approx.) from Bhubaneswar, the capital town.
-Puri is one of the most revered cities of India and experiences a strong footfall of tourists annually.
-Famous for spirituality and devotion, Puri also makes the tip of the Odisha’s Golden Triangle and Bhubaneswar and Konark.
+It is 62 km (approx.) from Bhubaneswar, the capital town, making it easily accessible by railways, roadways, and airways.
+Puri is one of the most revered cities in India and experiences a strong footfall of tourists annually.
+If you are planning a trip, our Puri tour package covers the best spirituality and devotion for which Puri is known.
+Moreover, it also makes the tip of Odisha’s Golden Triangle and Bhubaneswar and Konark.

 Put on your reading glasses to browse the Puri Tourism Travel Guide, where we have chalked down everything about Puri.
 Scroll on!